hacks-guide/Guide-WiiU/docs/extras/faq.md

 # Frequently Asked Questions {docsify-ignore-all}
 ---

-### Does this work on the latest version?
-Yes, at the time of reading this it's at 5.5.5

 ### Does homebrew have any risks?

 Currently, homebrewing the Wii U does not expose you to a risk of being banned by Nintendo unless you cheat in online games, or do eShop fraud.
 You should, however, always be careful with launching downloaded homebrew, especially if you don't trust the source, as homebrew can potentially damage your system!